jogetoss/xrp-ledger-pack/README.md

 Do see [documentation and sample app](https://dev.joget.org/community/display/marketplace/XRP+Ledger+Pack).

+> :warning: **This project is in early development stages and not ready for production use.**

 # Getting Help

 JogetOSS is a community-led team for open source software related to the [Joget](https://www.joget.org) no-code/low-code application platform.